modelcontextstandard/.github/profile/README.md

 **Enter MCS!**

 A pragmatic evolution that strips it down to essentials.
 What truly connects LLMs to the world?
 [Function calling](https://arxiv.org/abs/2205.12255)!
 Text in, text out – that's all an LLM handles.
-So, you need a parser to detect calls.
+So, you need a parser to detect and execute calls.

 Simple!